 Risk to human health

-The Asian Hornet presents no greater threat to human health than native hornets but be careful if you suspect Asian Hornets in the area.
+Asian Hornets presents no greater threat to human health than wasps or the native European hornets, but people should be cautious if the suspect Asian Hornets in the area.

 Asian Hornet Identification leaflet

 Hymettus information sheet on Asian Hornet (Vespa velutina)